St. Anthony, Minnesota

 St. Anthony, also known as Saint Anthony Village, is a city in Hennepin and Ramsey counties in the U.S. state of Minnesota.
-At the 2010 census the population was 8,226, of whom 5,156 lived in the larger Hennepin County part of the city and 3,070 in the Ramsey County part.
+The population was 9,257 at the 2020 census, of whom 5,621 lived in the larger Hennepin County part of the city and 3,654 in the Ramsey County part.
 The city is run by a five-member council consisting of a mayor and four council members who serve four-year terms.

 History

 St. Anthony's origins date to 1838, when Franklin Steele, a storekeeper at Fort Snelling, made a claim on the land east of St. Anthony Falls.
 Steele did not begin developing the land until 1848, but it quickly became a center of milling and trade much like the neighboring town of Minneapolis on the land west of the falls.
 In 1858 the town was formally organized as the Township of St. Anthony.

-In 1872, Minneapolis annexed most of St. Anthony (much of present-day Northeast Minneapolis).
+In 1872, Minneapolis annexed most of St. Anthony (much of present-day Northeast and Southeast Minneapolis).
 Roughly 1000 acre of mostly agricultural land north of the city retained the name St. Anthony but remained unincorporated.
 In 1945, the township's residents voted 167–57 in favor of incorporating as a village.
 The state challenged this decision on the basis that St. Anthony was too agricultural and rural, but it was upheld by the Minnesota Supreme Court.
 As the city's suburbs grew outward, St. Anthony evolved from a rural township to an inner suburb.

-St. Anthony was the home of Apache Plaza, the tenth indoor shopping mall in United States, which opened in October 1961.
-The oldest, Southdale, lay only 15 mi to the south and was completed in October 1956.
+St. Anthony was the home of Apache Plaza, the tenth indoor shopping mall in United States, which opened in October 1961 and was demolished in 2004.
+It has been replaced by a new shopping area, Silver Lake Village.
+The oldest, Southdale, lay only 15 mi to the southwest and was completed in October 1956.
 Built in the 1950s, the St. Anthony Shopping Center was Minnesota's first strip mall and was owned by the Batista family of Cuba.

 In the spring of 2006, the St. Anthony Village High School Huskies claimed ISD 282's first state baseball championship.
 The Huskies won the championship again in 2008.
 The school has also won five Class AA state championships in Knowledge Bowl and has won one Minnesota Science Bowl competition.